connext/connext-analytics/docs/everclear_entities.md

 ### **Flow of Funds**

-1. **Intent Creation**: Rebalancers or Arbitrageurs create intents, pulling funds from their wallets.
+1. **Intent Creation**: Rebalancers create intents, pulling funds from their wallets.
 2. **Spoke Contract**: Holds the funds and increases the unclaimed balance.
 3. **Intent Queue**: Intents are transported to the Clearing chain.
 4. **Hub Domain**: Processes intents into invoices or deposits.